 How to Get Money When the Defendant Has No Money

 You can get a judgment against someone even if they have no money.
 They are considered insolvent or judgment-proof, but the judgment still stands.
-However, other options do exist.
+However, other options do exist when suing someone with no money.

 Sale of Assets